SRUSHTINRAO/diabetes-risk-app/README.md

 ## 📌 Problem Statement

+India faces a severe diabetes epidemic with an estimated 101 million adults living with diabetes and another 136 million with pre-diabetes.
+Over 90% of cases are Type 2, driven by rapid urbanization, sedentary lifestyles, and genetic predispositions.
+Alarmingly, over 50% of patients remain undiagnosed.

-India has 77 million diabetics — the highest in the world.
-Most cases go undetected until complications arise.
-This tool helps individuals assess their risk early using simple health parameters, encouraging timely medical consultation.
+This tool helps individuals assess their risk early using simple health parameters, encouraging timely medical consultation before complications arise.

 ---